Pasadena, California: Economy

-Other companies based in Pasadena include Avery Dennison, Cogent Systems, Idealab, Inter-Con Security, Goldstar Events, Jacobs Engineering Group, Green Dot Corporation, Tetra Tech, Wesco Financial, OpenX, Stark Spirits Distillery and Wetzel's Pretzels.
-The Los Angeles-area office of China Eastern Airlines is located in Pasadena.

-Shopping and dining

 Old Town Pasadena spans 21 blocks downtown.
 It boasts shops and a wide variety of restaurants, nightclubs, outdoor cafés, pubs, and comedy clubs.
 "One Colorado" features renovated historic architecture that attracted the new retail stores and restaurants.
 This development filled vacant buildings and was the impetus of the revitalization of Old Town on Colorado Boulevard.

-Paseo Colorado is an upscale shopping mall designed to be a modern urban village.
-An open-air mall that covers three city blocks, Paseo Colorado is anchored on the west end by upscale grocery store Gelson's (recently closed), on the east end by Macy's (also closed) and Arclight Cinemas centers the middle portion of the mall.
+Paseo Colorado is an open-air mall that covers three city blocks, anchored on the west end by upscale grocery store Gelson's (recently closed), on the east end by Macy's (also closed) and Regal Cinemas centers the middle portion of the mall.
 Another shopping district is located in the South Lake Avenue neighborhood.
 On Lake Avenue, a Macy's department store and furniture gallery is in a registered California historical landmark.
 The building was originally designed and built as the fourth Bullock's department store in the mid-1950s (the last freestanding store they constructed).

-Rose Bowl Flea Market

 The Rose Bowl Flea Market is a large swap meet that involves thousands of dealers and tens of thousands of visitors in and around the grounds of the Rose Bowl.
 The merchandise on display ranges from old world antiques to California pottery to vintage clothing.
 The flea market has been held every second Sunday of the month since 1967.